astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 This submodule makes use of the `JPL Horizons`_ system.

-The development of this submodule is in part funded through NASA PDART Grant No. XXX, provided to the sbpy project.
+The development of this submodule is in part funded through a NASA PDART Grant, provided to the sbpy project.

 Reference/API
 =============

-.. automodapi:: astroquery.solarsystem
+.. automodapi:: astroquery.jplhorizons
     :no-inheritance-diagram:

 .. _JPL Horizons: http://ssd.jpl.nasa.gov/horizons.cgi